 Full support for Windows Subsystem for Linux, making development accessible across platforms.

 The core of Popcorn's extensibility lies in its Pop Module system.
-Each "pop" is a self-contained module that can register itself with the kernel:
+Each "pop" is a self-contained module that can register itself with the kernel and uses the console system for consistent behavior:

 typedef struct {